NomarCub/obsidian-copy-url-in-preview/README.md

-# Copy Image context menu
+# Image Context Menus

-This plugin context the following context menus
+This plugin provides the following context menus for images in [Obsidian](https://obsidian.md/):
-- for images
 - Copy Image
 - Open image in default app
 - Show in system explorer
 - Reveal file in navigation
-- Open PDF externally

-in reading view in [Obsidian](https://obsidian.md/).
+It also has an `Open PDF externally` context menu for PDFs.

 > This plugin used to have link URL copying functionality (see [1.5.2](https://github.com/NomarCub/obsidian-copy-url-in-preview/tree/1.5.2) and prior), but was removed when that was included in Obsidian 1.5.